slsa-framework/slsa/docs/get-started.md

 ## Choosing your SLSA level

-For all SLSA levels, you follow the same basic steps:
+For all SLSA levels [SLSA levels](https://slsa.dev/spec/v1.0/levels), you follow the same basic steps:

 1) Generate provenance, i.e., document your build process
 2) Allow downstream users to verify that the provenance exists